Zum Inhalt springenZur Suche springen

 Third-party funding

-• Research Grant from the DFG Deutsche Forschungsgemeinschaft, Project: “Metamemory Monitoring and Control in Schema-based Source Monitoring“ (€267,670, Principal Investigators: Dr. Marie Luisa Schaper, Prof. Ute J. Bayen, Ph.D., 4,5 years, approved November 2019)
+• Research Grant from the DFG Deutsche Forschungsgemeinschaft, Project: “Metamemory Monitoring and Control in Schema-based Source Monitoring“ (€267,670, Principal Investigators: Dr. Marie Luisa Schaper, Prof. Ute J. Bayen, Ph.D 2019 – 2024)

 Internal funding